Code-Institute-Submissions/southernspices-project1/README.md

 My goal in the design was to make a website with minimal design ,easy to navigate and to include all the necessary information without complicating them.
 .
-*For customers,* I wanted to provide them with a brief overview about the restaurant and the services available in a user friendly design.
+*For customers,* I wanted to provide a brief overview about the restaurant and the services available in a user friendly design.

 *The ideal client* for this business is the restaurant management who can communicate well about what they need in their website.